Last Updated on January 18, 2025

-Rising from the majestic Himalayas and flowing onward to Bangladesh the holy river Ganga is the life-giving river along with being the longest river in India.
+Rising from the majestic Himalayas and flowing onward to Bangladesh, the holy river Ganga is the life-giving river, along with being the longest river in India.
 The river gushes its way to discharge into the Bay of Bengal.
-This river is the most sacred river in the subcontinent and the people her worship it and utilise it in their everyday life.
-The fact that Hindu devotees take holy dips in it and use it for Asthi Visarjan and Pind Daan ritual makes it one of the most celebrated and holy rivers.
-From the Mountains of Himalayas through the plains of Rishikesh to the sacred town of Varanasi and to its exit point of the Ganges delta in the region of Bengal, the river flows through majestically.
+This river is the most sacred river in the subcontinent, and the people here worship it and utilize it in their everyday life.
+The fact that Hindu devotees take holy dips in it and use it for Asthi Visarjan and Pind Daan rituals makes it one of the most celebrated and holy rivers.
+From the mountains of the Himalayas, through the plains of Rishikesh, to the sacred town of Varanasi, and to its exit point at the Ganges delta in the region of Bengal, the river flows through majestically.

 Course of the River